Yijin Jing: Purposes

-The basic purpose of Yijin Jing is to turn flaccid and frail sinews and tendons into strong and sturdy ones.
-The movements of Yijin Jing are at once vigorous and gentle.
+The basic purpose of is to turn flaccid and frail sinews and tendons into strong and sturdy ones.
+The movements of are at once vigorous and gentle.
 Their performance calls for a unity of will and strength, i.e. using one's will to direct the exertion of muscular strength.
 It is coordinated with breathing.
 Better muscles and tendons means better health and shape, more resistance, flexibility, and endurance.
 It is obtained as follows: